jcaillon/valet/tests.d/cli-features/results.approved.md

 ╭ builtin source "${commandsFile}"
 ├─ in command::sourceUserCommands() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/lib-command:xxx
 ├─ in command::parseProgramArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/lib-command:xxx
-├─ in core::parseMainArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/core:xxx
+├─ in main::parseProgramArguments() at $GLOBAL_INSTALLATION_DIRECTORY/libraries.d/main:xxx
 ╰─ in main() at valet:99
 ERROR    Error sourcing the commands file ⌜/tmp/valet.d/d3-2/commands⌝.
 Please rebuild it using the ⌜valet self build⌝ command.